hexatomic/hexatomic/docs/dev/src/development/data-model/README.md

 ## Accessing the data model

-A running Hexatomic instance operates on a Salt project.
+During runtime, Hexatomic operates on a single Salt project at any one time.
 The currently opened Salt project is part of the global state of the application an can be accessed by [injecting](http://web.archive.org/web/20190807184652/https://www.vogella.com/tutorials/EclipseRCP/article.html#dependency-injection-and-eclipse) an instance of the `ProjectManager` singleton into your code.

 ```java